lkastner/cellularSheaves/Readme.md

 We defined sheaves and cosheaves for a polyhedral complex.
 For those we can associate a chain complex and determine its Betti numbers.

+This extension currently works with polymake version 3.0.
+It will not work with the polymake developer version.

 ## Details
 For a polyhedral complex, we associate to each face sigma a linear space LL(sigma).
 This information is stored as CHOSEN_BASIS.